Kamaka Air

-Kamaka Air is a US based cargo airline based out of Hawaii founded in 1993.
+Kamaka Air is a US based cargo and charter airline based out of Hawaii founded in 1993.
+It is a Part 135 carrier.

 History

 Kamaka Air was founded in 1993 as a local airline across the Hawaiian islands.
+In 2003 they took over Genavco Air Cargo.

-In 2021 a Cessna 208 crashed, in February 2022 80% of their stock was bought by RLG Capital and Trinity Private Equity Group, in 2024 they halted services to Molokai and Lanai and went trough a management change.
-They also had to temporarily halted fights after it failed to complete key jobs.
+In 2021 a Cessna 208 crashed, in February 2022 80% of their stock was bought by RLG Capital and Trinity Private Equity Group, in 2024 they halted services to Molokai and Lanai and went through a management change.